gkartsiotis/eSLP/README.md

 - y is the number of iterations required to solve the subproblem.
 - z is the time required to solve the subproblem.

-NSetup A involves one moving obstacle and time-changing terrain (expanding puddle).
-TwoObstacles involves two deforming obstacles moving on meander shaped rivers.
-Setup C_Final involves a bridge crane system.
+Folder ChangingGeometryAndObstacle involves one moving obstacle and time-changing terrain (expanding puddle).
+TwoDeformingObstacles involves two deforming obstacles moving on meander shaped rivers.
+CraneSystem involves a bridge crane system.

 C.2.
 How-To : Setup required software
 1. Request a copy of Falcon.m using the link in B2.
 The support (on all issues) is great and one will be send soon.